secvisogram/csaf-cms-backend/documents/architecture-decisions.md

-# Secvisogram 2.0 - Architecture decisions Backend and Rest interface
+# Secvisogram 2.0 - Architecture and REST interface

 ## 1 Introduction and Goals